JGNieto/JavierFTCDebugger/README.md

 # Javier's Debugging for FTC

+Developed by Javier García Nieto for The OHM Raiders (#11468)

 The purpose of this simple program is to serve as a screen to monitor the location of an FTC robot in the field during testing.
 It receives information through TCP and displays it on the screen.

 Note: only tested on a Control Hub.